Joan Wright Mularz, mystery author and sometime author and illustrator of picture books

 Six years in Germany led to the writing of the second mystery, White Flutters in Munich.

 My picture book, What I Like About My Friends, celebrates the diversity I found through both teaching and travel and another, Island Times, celebrates the multiplication and diversity of animal and plant life found on islands.

-I love learning languages and exploring new places but my husband and I love having New England as a home base.
+I love learning languages and exploring new places but my husband and I loved having New England as a home base.
+Our base has moved south but we still have Maine.
 More than 30 years ago, we were drawn to the beauty of the Rangeley Lakes region of Maine and built a vacation home there with our own labor and the help of family and friends.